 You can fix most hearing aid ‘problems’ at home with relatively straight forward solutions.
-Our No.1 tip is to consult the instruction booklet that came with your hearing aids, but if you can’t located it, try these tips.
+Our No.1 tip is to consult the instruction booklet, but if you can’t located it, try these tips.

 “My hearing aids have little or no sound output.”

 - Replace the battery or try turning your instruments off and on.

 - Check the sound outlet for wax and dirt.
 If your hearing aids use filters, try changing these.